Lao Folktales: The Magic White Swan

 The very next day, his friend went to fish in the river with his long net just like his friend the farmer before him.
 And just like his friend, he cast out his net once, twice, three times and found his net to be empty.
 He cast out his net one last time and pulled.
 “Oh, it is so heavy,” he said while pulling up his net.
 He found a white pebble inside the net, just like his friend told him he would.
 He then took the white pebble home and placed it high above his head at the altar.
 He was so excited he could barely fall asleep that night.
 He was going to rich tomorrow!

 When he awoke the next day, he found the swan standing in front of him, patiently waiting.
-She walked over to him.
+She walked over to him and spoke:

-“I can take you away to a beautiful place far away to the Land of Flowers.
+“I can take you to a beautiful place far away to the Land of Flowers.
 Once there, you can have whatever you wish.”
-The man smiled and soon enough to two were off.
+The man smiled and soon enough the two were off into the early morning.

 “Oh, I don’t think you should pick any more flowers!”
 The swan said, after the man picked his third flower.
 “It will be much too heavy for me to carry both you and all of those flowers!”